JoonasJor/OpenWBT/README.md

 # Usage
 ## Starting the Robot

-Robot:
+First turn on the robot:
 - Press and hold the power button briefly, then hold it again until the blue light on the head turns on and stops blinking.

-Original Remote Controller:
+Then use the unitree remote controller to enter the damping mode (you can alse refer to [Unitree official document](https://support.unitree.com/home/zh/G1_developer/remote_control)):
 - Press and hold the power button briefly, then hold it again.
 - Press L2+R2 to enter deployable mode.
 - Press L2+A, the robot will show a ready pose.
 - Press L2+B to enter damping mode.

-Connecting to the Robot via Ethernet and Starting the Image Service
+## Connecting to the Robot via Ethernet and Starting the Image Service

 The first time you connect to the robot, you need to configure the `wifi` to install some dependencies.
 You can refer to [FAQ from unitree](https://support.unitree.com/home/zh/G1_developer/FAQ) for wifi configuration.
 We provide an example approach: